Manliketjb/gunheist/README.md

 # qb-gunheist
-qb-gunheist fixed and *slightly* updated for QBCore by Manliketjb
+qb-gunheist fixed and *slightly* updated for QBCore by Manliketjb (no npc)

 ---